Nancy LT Hamilton

 - Cut with the blade tip angled towards the bezel wall so that you don’t scratch the stone with the scalpel.

-If you are prong setting, the tape can get stuck under the prongs.
+If you are creating a prong setting, the tape can get stuck under the prongs.

 Here’s a little video, that I made, on how to apply the tape used to protect your stone.